Siddharth-Singhs/Summer2019/README.md

 ### Day3:
 #### Intern Work:
 - Used Selenium to scrape the data from the website.
-(Can't share the website details due to office privacy policy)
+(Can't share the website details due to Company privacy policy)
 - Used pretrained machine learning model with the selenium.
 - Tomorrow is the deadline for Scrapping the data.
 Scrapping part is completed just creating a database has been left for storing the scraped data.
 - Tuned the configuration file of YoloV3 for increasing the accuracy of Captcha Detection.